Description of the Qualification

 How is the course assessed?

-By Internal assessment and an AIM Awards external examination which is administered by the JCQ
+By Internal assessment and an external assessed portfolio.

 What qualification will I gain?

-AIM Awards Level 2 Certificate in Counselling Skills (QCF)
+AAAIB Level 2 equivalent Certificate in Counselling Concepts and Skills.

-The Level 2 Certificate in Counselling Skills is assessed and awarded at Level 2 on the QCF.
+The Level 2 equivalent Certificate in Counselling Concepts and Skills is assessed and awarded at Level 2.
 Level 1 is equivalent to GCSE grades D to G, whilst a certificate at Level 2 is equivalent to GCSE grades A* to C.

 * Assessment/registration and administration fees